Home Education Resources

 On dealing with puberty and womanhood (sorry guys, I have three girls so my focus is on the females here, although some of these resources will work for either gender:

 - You'll see in my book list that I recommend "It's Not the Stork" and "Beautiful Girl" as great books to educate little ones on their bodies.
-The "It's Not The Stork" series has three versions based on your child's age, and each one builds on the other - they are excellent...and very thorough! (caveat - read through them first - if you are not comfortable with LGBTQ, various birth control, etc, this may not be the series for you).
+The "It's Not The Stork" series has three versions based on your child's age, and each one builds on the other - they are excellent...and very thorough! (caveat - read through them first - if you are not comfortable with talking gender identity, foreplay, various birth control, etc, you'll want to look through them first, especially the one for the oldest.
+That being said, these are all very legitimate topics your children will be exposed to, and I'd much rather I open up the conversation for them to be able to address it with me).

 - I also recommend Women's Bodies, Women's Wisdom and Mother-Daughter Wisdom by Dr. Christiane Northrup for every mama - it's THAT important.